-Beach holidays on the Makarska Riviera, island hopping, city breaks or wild mountain adventure, what Croatia doesn’t do for family holidays isn’t worth mentioning.
+Holidays in Croatia give families the Makarska Riviera, Adriatic island hopping, city breaks or countryside adventure.
+In fact, what you can’t do on family holidays in Croatia almost isn’t worth mentioning.

 With a gorgeous Adriatic coastline, some of Europe’s most fascinating historical sites and warm, sunny weather from early spring until well into autumn, the country really is an incredible all-rounder and works for kids of all ages.
 Younger children love the friendly, barefoot atmosphere in seaside villages.
 Teenagers are reliably thrilled by Split and Dubrovnik.
 And nobody is ever less than enchanted by islands which mix up deserted coves with bustling towns, great water sports and rugged outdoor action.